texfaq/texfaq.github.io/FAQ-euro.md

-The each of the `latin9` and `latin10 input encoding definitions for the [`inputenc`](https://ctan.org/pkg/inputenc) package has a euro character defined (character position 164, occupied in other ISO Latin character sets by the ''currency symbol'' &#xa4;, which ordinary people seldom see except in character-set listings&hellip;).
+The each of the `latin9` and `latin10 input encoding definitions for the [`inputenc`](https://ctan.org/pkg/inputenc) package has a euro character defined (character position 164, occupied in other ISO Latin character sets by the "currency symbol" &#xa4;, which ordinary people seldom see except in character-set listings&hellip;).
 The TC encoding file offers the command `\texteuro` for the character; that command is (probably) _only_ available from the